 Ultimately, we want to ensure that everyone, regardless of gender, race, religious beliefs or economic status can shine their light and flourish.

-At St Peter and St Paul C of E Infant School, we believe that equality should permeate all aspects of school life and it is the responsibility of every member of the school and the wider community.
+At St Peter and St Paul Church Primary School, we believe that equality should permeate all aspects of school life and it is the responsibility of every member of the school and the wider community.
 Every member of the school community should feel valued and celebrated.

 We will ensure that we put in place a range of actions to eliminate prejudice and discrimination and reduce inequality.